-Prolog Coffee Bar is the newest (and hottest) place for specialty coffee in Copenhagen – rumored to be a favorite place of the man himself, René Redzepi, to get his daily caffeine fix and croissant.
+The hottest new spot for specialty coffee in Copenhagen is Prolog Coffee Bar – rumored to be a favorite of the man himself, Noma‘s René Redzepi, to get his daily caffeine fix and croissant in the morning.
 Located in a narrow little venue in the bustling and vibrant area of Kødbyen (the Meatpacking District), there are just a few seats inside, as well as a couple of tables outside and some blue plastic stools.
-Yet, people will sit on the pavement and wherever they can find a resting spot for their behinds outside just to enjoy a cup of Joe here (much like at Tim Wendelboe in Oslo).
+Yet, people will sit on the pavement and wherever they can find a resting spot for their behinds outside just to enjoy a cup of joe here (much like at Tim Wendelboe in Oslo).
 Don’t miss out on the croissants!
-They are crunch heaven.
+They are a piece of crunch heaven.

 If you are a first or second wave consumer, you might find this light style of roasting tasting more similar to tea than coffee.
 Whether it’s the espresso or V60 brew, you will also discover that each cup is unique in its taste, having a terroir just like wine grapes and a roasting profile that determines its flavor.
 The Prolog venue used to be an old bookshop and was supposed to be a temporary installment when it was first set up, but the passion and high level of service-mindedness of this dynamic duo made Copenhageners embrace it to the fullest.
 Go early to get a chair!